 5. Owl Eyes Tattoo

 An owl makes for much more than an eye-catching tattoo.
-Men often choose to ink this nocturnal bird because of the rich symbolism associated with it.
+Men often choose an owl tattoo because of its rich symbolism.
 It is thought to represent wisdom, intelligence, and transition.
 The bird also holds significance in several cultures; for example, to the Native American peoples, it is a guardian of knowledge.
-When deciding on your ink, choosing just the eyes of this beautiful creature could represent any one of the qualities mentioned above, or it could make for a cool and edgy tattoo!
+When deciding on your ink, choosing just the eyes of this beautiful creature could represent any of the qualities mentioned above, or it could make for a relaxed and edgy tattoo!

 6. Wolf Eyes Tattoo

 The wolf is a mighty beast that is rich in symbolic value.
-It represents loyalty, family, and protection and is a fantastic tattoo choice for the those who prioritizes these things in his life.
-There are many designs, but choosing just the animal’s eyes focuses the meaning on your intentions.
+It represents loyalty, family, and protection and is a fantastic tattoo choice for those who prioritize these things.
+There are many wolf tattoo designs, but choosing just the animal’s eyes focuses on the meaning of your intentions.
 The wolf also has significance in Native American culture.
-Some state that Shamans felt the eyes were reflections of the emotion, conveying a message such as anger or fear.
+Some state that Shamans felt the eyes were reflections of emotion, conveying a message such as anger or fear.

 7. Dragon Eye Tattoo

-The dragon is a powerful mythological beast, one that is both respected and feared.
+The dragon is a powerful mythological beast that is both respected and feared.
 A tattoo of the mighty creature’s eye can mean many things, depending on your interpretation, but in general, it is thought to represent wisdom, knowledge, and strength.
-It symbolizes masculinity and prosperity, and some also believe the dragon’s eye is associated with both good and evil.
-Men who admire these qualities and want a design that demands attention will be drawn to this piece.
+It symbolizes masculinity and prosperity; some also believe the dragon’s eye is associated with both good and evil.
+Men who admire these qualities and want a dragon tattoo design that demands attention will be drawn to this piece.

 8. Butterfly with Eyes Tattoo

-One of the most common images to get inked is a butterfly because it typically represents transformation and beauty.
-Not to mention the wide range of designs make it incredibly appealing, and your tattoo can be easily tailored to your preference.
-That said, when you combine the insect with an eye, it takes on an even deeper meaning.
+A butterfly is one of the most familiar images to get inked because it typically represents transformation and beauty.
+The wide range of butterfly tattoo designs makes it incredibly appealing, and your tattoo can be easily tailored to your preference.
+Combining the insect with an eye takes on an even deeper meaning.
 This ink has to do with our souls, as butterflies are thought to represent human souls, while the eye gives us the ability to look inside ourselves.
-The combination is profound, and it is not hard to see why someone would choose to get tattooed with this image.
+The combination is profound, and it is not hard to see why someone would get tattooed with this image.

 9. Triangle Eye Tattoo

-The eye is one of the most incredible parts of our body, and not only does it give us the ability to see, but it is also considered a window into our souls.
-There are many great reasons why you would want to get inked with an ocular design, and the triangle eye tattoo is among the most appealing options.
+The eye is one of the most incredible parts of our body, and not only does it give us the ability to see, and it is also considered a window into our souls.
+You want to get inked with an ocular design for many great reasons, and the triangle eye tattoo is among the most appealing options.
 The piece often includes an eye surrounded by a triangle with rays of light coming out of it.
 It is thought to represent God and his ability to watch over us.
-It is a visually exciting choice but also one that is rich in symbolism.
+It is a visually exciting choice but also rich in symbolism.